If you’ve started looking for a language learning course, chances are that you’ve already come across both Pimsleur and Rosetta Stone.

 Final Thoughts

-So, the winner in my mind is pretty clearly Pimsleur.
-If you’d like to read a bit more about exactly what it’s like to use either of these products, I’d recommend reading the in-depth reviews of each.
+So, the winner is pretty clearly Pimsleur.
+If you’d like to read a bit more about exactly what it’s like to use either of these products, read the in-depth reviews of each.

 Pimsleur Review